Banksy – Turf War Exhibition, London 2003

 Banksy child and bird on Cardboard

-Banksy – Laugh Now But One Day We’ll Be In Charge (on wood pallet)
+Banksy – Laugh Now But One Day We’ll Be In Charge (on wood pallet, suspended from the ceiling)

 Banksy Flying Coppers at Turf War

-Flying coppers across the ceiling at Turf War with the centre piece of a Winston Churchill sporting a turf mohican in the background
+A phalanx of Banksy’s Flying coppers across the ceiling at Turf War with the centre piece of a Winston Churchill sporting a turf mohican in the background.

-This one supplied Banksy’s visual trick with “uck tha police” turning into “good luck to tha police” depending on where you were standing.
+For the window display for Turf War Banksy used a visual trick with “uck tha police” turning into “good luck to tha police” depending on where you viewed it from.

 Rodin, the Thinker (with traffic cone).
-Inspired by Tesco’s Buy One Get One Free (or BOGOF campaign) Banksy has moved into sculpture.
+Inspired by Tesco’s Buy One Get One Free (or BOGOF campaign) Banksy moved into sculpture with this piece.
 The idea was to make two sculptures one to be sold and one to be donated to the public.
 A version of this later turned up in several locations across London.